ajp64/legendofkoda/devlog.md

  - created the structure of the first map.

  - tried to get text to appear when player is in proximity to an object in the game.
 Can only get text to appear, cannot seem to find functionality for checking constant proximity.

+ ### 30/12/2021

+ - Worked on trying to get text appear when player is near object. after trying several methods including using collision, I found I could access the property for the players x and y position, and use this to check if they were near the console object.
+By changing the movement speed of the character, I could get them to stop when they press a key by the console, and return to normal gameplay by pressing another key to get out.
+Note: one particular issue I am having is that the docs appear to have some mistakes.